AdventHealth Shawnee Mission: 2015-2025

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid.
 By late August, AdventHealth Shawnee Mission had failed to comply with the Hospital Price Transparency Law.
 It was not until July 28, 2023, that the hospital was in full compliance with the law.

 In early 2022, AdventHealth Shawnee Mission began a two phase renovation project to update the original patient tower.
 The renovations cost over $30 million to renovate patient rooms, employee area, exteriors, waiting areas and lobby elevators.
 Renovations are expected to be completed in November 2023.

-On May 5, 2022, AdventHealth Shawnee Mission announced their plans for a new three-story, 71,000-square-foot cancer center adjacent to the hospital to replace their older cancer center.
+On May 5, 2022, AdventHealth Shawnee Mission announced their plans for a new three-story, 71000 sqfoot cancer center adjacent to the hospital to replace their older cancer center.
 They planned to demolish a two-story parking garage on campus for the new building.
 And planned for a new parking lot with 229 spaces.
 In late May, the Merriam City Council approved the plans for the new cancer center by the hospital.

 The new cancer center would cost $76.5 million to build and it will double the number of patients being treated.

 On July 18, demolition of the two-story parking garage began and the official groundbreaking of the cancer center was in October.

-On June 12, 2023, the cancer center was halfway completed.
+On June 12, 2023, the cancer center was halfway completed, and in October of that year, the hospital was certified as a Comprehensive Cardiac Center by The Joint Commission.

 On May 2, 2024, there was a grand opening for the facility and on May 13, AdventHealth Cancer Institute Shawnee Mission began to treat patients.
 It is the only cancer center in the area that offers MRI-guided radiation therapy.

 The facility was designed by Hoefer Welker.

 On August 20, 2025, it was announced that AdventHealth Cancer Institute Shawnee Mission became the first national affiliate of the University of Chicago Medicine Cancer Network.

 Lawsuits

 In May 2025, AdventHealth Shawnee Mission sued Blue Cross and Blue Shield of Kansas City in Jackson County Circuit Court for $2 million, it is accusing them of wrongfully rejecting 350 medical diagnosis done by their physicians.
 The hospital claimed that the insurance providers use of AI has almost caused all of its appeals to be rejected.
 The hospital also accused the insurance providers criteria of being outdated and dubious in violation of state and federal law.
-On July 2, the lawsuit was moved the United States District Court for the Western District of Missouri.
+On July 2, the lawsuit was moved to the United States District Court for the Western District of Missouri.

 In late June 2025, a Johnson County jury awarded an Overland Park man $6.7 million, after he had filed a wrongful death claim against the hospital and two health care providers.
 Under state law that amount was reduced to $1,000,000.
 His wife committed suicide three days after leaving AdventHealth Shawnee Mission in April 2021.